“I can’t wait for the day Aussie Open join NJPW and tear shit up.” – Me, approximately 30 minutes before Aussie Open joined United Empire.

 They are a tag-team through and through, competing across the globe as a duo.
 Unique and devastating team moves have led them to claiming tag gold the world over, including winning the RevPro British Tag Team Championships less than an hour before siding with Ospreay.
 World experience, Aussie Open defeated WWE’s Ilja Dragunov and WALTER to win the wXw World Tag Team Championships in Germany, but perhaps their crowning achievement was winning the PROGRESS Tag Team Championships in Wembley Arena.

 Joining New Japan is long overdue for Aussie Open.
-Following Royal Quest, I was confident they would make their Japanese debuts shortly after, likely in World Tag League.
+Following Royal Quest, it seemed inevitable they would make their Japanese debuts shortly after, likely in World Tag League.
 Unfortunately, Mark Davis suffered an injury in September 2019, rupturing his MCL and tearing his ACL.
 If Aussie Open were set to make the trip to Japan that year it was no longer possible, and the pandemic months later only added more difficulties.

 The potential for Davis and Fletcher in the cerulean blue New Japan ring is worthy of drooling over.
 The beastly Davis clashing with Shingo Takagi, Dunkzilla vs Dragon!
 The explosive Fletcher outmanoeuvring Kazuchika Okada, the Aussie Arrow darting through the rain!
 Aussie Open reigniting their rivalries with Suzuki-Gun and Bullet Club to overcome Dangerous Tekkers and Guerrillas of Destiny.

-World Tag League is imminent, and Aussie Open winning the trophies in their tournament debut isn’t unrealistic.
+When World Tag League comes around again, Aussie Open winning the trophies in their tournament debut isn’t unrealistic.
 In fact, they could very well be favourites given their own prowess and the fantastic year United Empire are collectively having.

 It has been a long time coming.
 Aussie Open are guaranteed future IWGP Tag Team Champions.
 Aussie Open are more than ready for NJPW.
-But are their opponents ready for them?!
+Crowns up.